-Are you one of those people who has never experienced their mother’s love?
-And the lack of a mother’s love has ended up affecting your life?
+Are you one of those women who never experienced their mother’s love?
+This can have more serious psychological implications than you think.
+The lack of a mother’s love affects her daughter in many ways.

 To girls, the absence of a mother’s love is something so traumatic that it can’t be put into simple words.
 I had my mother’s love, somewhat, but I can see the frayed edges of how I almost didn’t.